JazKarit/HACMan/README.md

 Added three new reward functions to train behavior-specific learning:

-- _push_straight_: Encourages the agent to push the object without
+- _push_straight_: Encourages the agent to push the object without rotation
 - _spin_: Rewards rotating an object in the z-Axis
 - _roll_: Rewards rotating an object in an axis orthogonal to the z-Axis

 Added plotting script